 2. Create an account

 Test GOV.UK Pay for yourself by creating an account.
-You can explore the test environment, and use the same account details when you’re ready to go live.

 3. Share with your team

 Share information about GOV.UK Pay with your broader team.
 Managing payments usually involves people from a number of different teams: digital, operational delivery and finance, for example.

 Your technical team can find information about integrating and API references in our documentation.